elementary-Inc/blog/_posts/2020-12-14-star-labtop-mk-iv-from-star-labs.md

 We're now seeing this upstream/downstream relationship with elementary OS and hardware manufacturers.
 Hardware companies shipping elementary OS are considered downstream from elementary; they take the OS we've made and ship it on their hardware, sometimes making small tweaks to the OS to best support that hardware.
 For example, Star Labs hardware supports firmware updates from the LVFS, so they ship both a Firmware update tool as well as a different boot screen that supports showing firmware update status.
 They also ship their installations with an OEM mode enabled to walk users through their initial setup.

-Rather than leaving those improvements downstream and only available to certain hardware, we've worked with Star Labs to begin upstreaming these improvements: in elementary OS 6 we'll be shipping a new boot screen that supports firmware updates, we'll make firmware updates available from within System Settings, and we've back-ported our Initial Setup experience to elementary OS 5 so Star Labs (and other OEMs) can take advantage of that directly.
+Rather than leaving those improvements downstream and only available to certain hardware, we've worked with Star Labs to begin upstreaming these improvements: in elementary OS 6 we'll be shipping a new boot screen that supports firmware updates, we'll make firmware updates available from within System Settings, and we've back-ported our Initial Setup experience to elementary OS 5 so Star Labs (and other OEMs) can take advantage of that today.